What's your job about?

 Thirdly: you need to be responsible for making sure you do the ‘right job’, not a ‘good enough’ one.
 Peoples lives are at stake, and you don’t put them at risk because it is easier to take a short cut, don’t just strive for excellence, be excellent!

 What's the coolest thing about your job?

 I have the opportunity to work with some really unique technologies, and the things we are putting on the aircraft (countermeasures, antenna, and various devices etc.) are all cutting edge technologies that haven’t been done before.

 Every day I learn something new.

-I also work in a great supportive and engaging environment (which you can only really appreciate if you have worked in toxic environment with horrible people).
-I love coming to work each day and there aren’t to many people who can honestly say that.
+I also work in a great supportive and engaging environment (which you can only really appreciate if you have worked in a toxic environment with horrible people).
+I love coming to work each day and there aren’t too many people who can honestly say that.